-Robert Beckelman, Maja M. Obradovic and Robert J. Flanagan III, members of the firm’s Cannabis Industry Practice Group, will present “Rolling Out Legal Weed in New Jersey: A Legislative and Regulatory Update and Discussion of Some Key Issues Related to a Legalized Cannabis Industry” on Thursday, October 11, 2018 from 2:15pm – 3:55pm.
+Robert Beckelman, Maja M. Obradovic and Robert J. Flanagan III will present “Rolling Out Legal Weed in New Jersey: A Legislative and Regulatory Update and Discussion of Some Key Issues Related to a Legalized Cannabis Industry” on Thursday, October 11, 2018 from 2:15pm – 3:55pm.
 The seminar is part of the Mercer County Bar Association’s full-day “2018 Xtreme: Real Estate - Breaking Developments in Real Estate, Blockchain and Legalized Cannabis” CLE event, and will be held at the Conference Center of Mercer County Community College.

 Mr. Beckelman, Ms. Obradovic and Mr. Flanagan will provide an up-to-the-minute review of federal, state and municipal laws and regulations, including proposed legislation related to the legalization of cannabis in New Jersey for both medical and recreational usage.
 They will discuss some “buzz-worthy” legal issues associated with the state’s cannabis industry, with a particular focus on real estate and land use concerns associated with cannabis manufacturing, marketing and distribution, as well as an overview of employment-related issues for business owners in the state.